pgailinas/dip-ai-image-detection/docs/11_Basic_Fine-Tuning.md

    Feature matrices (`X`) and labels (`y`) are prepared.

 3. **Feature Normalization**
    Feature values are normalized to ensure consistent scaling across all dimensions.
+   The fitted scaler is saved for reuse.

 4. **Model Configuration Definition**
-   A set of candidate configurations for the Multi-Layer Perceptron (MLP) is defined, including variations in:
+   A small set of candidate configurations for the Multi-Layer Perceptron (MLP) is defined, including variations in:

    * Hidden layer structure
    * Regularization strength (alpha)